 The Opportunity of the Microbiome

-The second broadcast will begin with a presentation on Sports Nutrition: Go with your gut by Dr. Chad Kerksick, Associate Professor at Lindenwood University.
-Chad will walk attendees through the latest research that connects probiotics with specific sports nutrition benefits.
-These include improving absorption of certain food components, boosting immune system function, which can be depressed during hard training, combating the inflammation that can arise via leaky gut syndrome and more.
+The second broadcast began with a presentation on Sports Nutrition: Go with your gut by Dr. Chad Kerksick, Associate Professor at Lindenwood University.
+Chad walked attendees through the latest research that connects probiotics with specific sports nutrition benefits.
+These included improving absorption of certain food components, boosting immune system function, which can be depressed during hard training, combating the inflammation that can arise via leaky gut syndrome and more.

 - Despite the existence of shared, core mechanisms for probiotic function, a good deal of health beneﬁts of probiotics are strain-dependent and dose-dependent.